-Only with the benefit of hindsight would it later become clear that Churchill's strategy was in essence aimed at prolonging the war, thereby encouraging Hitler to bring his full force to bear on the Russians.
-The foundations were simultaneously being laid for the development of air-atomic strategy, which would evolve into graduated threat-systems directed against a war-weakened Soviet Union in the "post-war" years.
-However, that much would only become clear later and with the benefit of hindsight.
-In the mean time the requirements of the military establishment were being welded to the productive capacities of private monopoly corporations under the aegis of government, while weapons production and procurement programs became thoroughly intrinsic to the cynical manipulation of opinion and to covert political processes.
+A purposeful prolongation of the war would also allow the foundations to be laid for the development of air-atomic strategy - a graduated threat-system directed against a war-weakened Soviet Union in the "post-war" years.
+The requirements of the military establishment were being welded to the productive capacities of private monopoly corporations under the aegis of government, while weapons production and procurement programs became thoroughly intrinsic to the subversion of democracy, including the manipulation of public opinion.